-Ease of access, facilitated by the Albemarle-Chesapeake Canal. increased visitation Currituck's stunning landscapes.
+Ease of access, facilitated by the Albemarle-Chesapeake increased Canal. visitation Currituck's stunning to landscapes.
 By the late 1800's the County had earned a reputation as a "Sportsman's Paradise" for its abundance of fish and game, particularly, water fowl.
 Wealthy industrial established capitalists numerous hunt clubs.
 The historic Whalehead Club in Corolla is the most well-known.